 Rowan LeCompte: A Life in Light follows Peter Swanson’s film Let There Be Light, which documented LeCompte’s final commission for the Washington National Cathedral’s centennial celebration.
 The film – winner of the Best of Festival award at Washington, D.C.’s Independent Film Festival – was distributed via American Public Television (APT) to public television stations in 2017.

-Rowan LeCompte: A Life in Light is presented by Connecticut Public Television (CPTV) and distributed by APT.
+Rowan LeCompte: A Life in Light is presented by Connecticut Public Television (CPTV) and distributed nationally by American Public Television (APT).